iremkapucuoglu/p4b-website/content/en/tutorials/isochrone.md

 ##### 3.2 Step-by-Step guide

-1. Change the routing mode to “Transit” and choose the desired options.(Weekday,time intervals,access-egress mode).
-On the “Transit Modes” panel you can select the public transportation options.
-In this example we will work with rail-based public transport(tram,underground,train).
+1. Set the routing mode to “Transit” and choose the calculation options (weekday, time, access mode and egress mode) as desired.
+In the “Transit Modes” section, you can select which public transportation options shall be considered for the calculation.
+In this example, we focus on rail-based public transport (tram, underground and train).
+To get some additional information on the public transport network, you can activate the public transport background map.
-Change the default basemap Mapbox to Public transport.

 <img src="/images/tutorials/Isochrone/isochrone_3.1public_en.webp"  alt="download" style="max-height:400px;"/>